 - Suicidal thoughts.

-We offer various forms of treatment for those suffering from the major depression side of BD at our Rexburg wellness center.
+We offer various forms of treatment for those suffering from depressed mood as a result of BD to help manage bipolar disorder.

 While there is a lot of crossover, those suffering from bipolar depression require certain forms of treatment that differ from treatment for chronic depression.
 In both cases, treatments typically involve: